List of Alex Rider characters: Herod Sayle

 Herod Sayle (named Darrius Sayle in the film adaption of Stormbreaker) is the main antagonist in Stormbreaker.
 In the original UK edition, Sayle was born in the gutters of Beirut, Lebanon; the US edition changed his nationality to Egyptian.
 He was one of 13 children (nine boys and four girls).
 His father was a failed hairdresser (oral hygienist in the US version) and his mother took in washing.
 At age seven, he saved two rich American tourists from being crushed by a falling piano, who rewarded him by sending him to school in Britain.
 He was at first delighted at this prospect, but he was severely bullied because he was seen as a foreigner, with the worst bully being the future Prime Minister.
-Although he did very well in school, achieving nine 'O' levels, he came to hate British schoolchildren, claiming it took "only days" for him to hate the Union Flag.
+Although he did very well in school, achieving nine 'O' levels, he came to hate British schoolchildren, claiming it took "only days" for him to hate "that flag".

 After his schooling, he went to King's College, Cambridge, where he received a first in economics, and built up a large and successful business empire, becoming a multi-millionaire.
 He owned, among other things, a computer company, a radio station and a string of unsuccessful racehorses.
 Even after these contributions, he remained an outsider and was denied citizenship.
 Sayle also invented a technique that allows computer components to be developed in a non-sterile environment, greatly reducing the price of production.
 Using this technique, he developed a computer called "Stormbreaker" and planned to donate a Stormbreaker to each school in Britain, in exchange for a British citizenship.
 However, he plans to fill each Stormbreaker with a lethal smallpox virus (it is later revealed, in the novel Snakehead, that he purchased the smallpox from Scorpia), which will be released into the schools, killing virtually every child (and probably the teachers too) in Britain.
 MI6 is suspicious about his intentions, and send out agent Ian Rider to investigate.
 Rider sends out an urgent message to MI6, but is assassinated by Yassen Gregorovich.